hexaedron/funny_208_bootloader/README.md

 ### Firmware Upgrade Process

 In your main firmware, implement the logic to fetch and place the new firmware at `0x08020000`.
 All firmware verification should be performed by the main firmware, as the bootloader does not perform any checks.
+Set `BKP->DATAR1` to `0x1` in the main firmware.
 Afterward, reboot the chip, and the upgrade process will start automatically.

 - **Custom Firmware Write Location**:
   You can specify a custom address to write the new firmware.
 Use `BKP->DATAR[2, 3]` to provide the 32-bit address.
 If these values are empty, the firmware will be written to the default address `MAIN_CODE_FLASH_ADDR`.
 Make sure to set the correct `ORIGIN` when linking the new firmware.